neil314159/portfolio-project-5/README.md

 ## Testing

-A comprehensive manual testing plan was used for this project.
-A full description of all of the procedures and methods used can be found in the [testing.md file here](TESTING.md).
-All functionality relating to user actions and CRUD operations was carefully examined.
-Wherever possible, testing was also related back to the acceptance criteria in the original Epics defined before development began.
+A manual tetsing plan was developed for this project.
+A spreadsheet was used to define all the paths that could be taken through the software by a user.
+This list of scenarios was used throughout development to check for errors and guide bug-fixing when problems were revealed.
+The acceptance criteria as defined in the user stories were also examined to ensure compliance.
+A full overview of the testing process can be found here in [TESTING](TESTING.md).

 ## Notable Bugs